collapsed-stacks/startups/questions/767/how-can-one-inexpensively-assess-an-idea-s-potential.md

 - tagged: `tech-company`
 - score: 8

-<p>I am an undergraduate engineering student, and I often get enthusiastic about ideas&mdash;but after some time I start to question myself and wonder "<em>is it really a great idea?</em>"</p>
+I am an undergraduate engineering student, and I often get enthusiastic about ideas&mdash;but after some time I start to question myself and wonder "*is it really a great idea?*"

-<p>How can one select an idea or assess the market's needs without much investment (as I am just a college student)?</p>
+How can one select an idea or assess the market's needs without much investment (as I am just a college student)?

 ## Answer 770